Disclosure: Some affiliate links are provided below. Learn more.

 Over the last few months my lavender plant has been looking like a wilted, flowerless mess.
 I honestly thought it had died but I kept putting off uprooting it, both because I’m lazy and because I didn’t really want to admit that my brown thumb had killed yet another plant.

-It turns out that I’m not a brown thumb.
+It turns out that I’m not a complete brown thumb.

 I’m just an idiot who didn’t know that lavender can go dormant during the colder months.